Cancellations, Early Bird Discount, Buddies, Camp Living

 Staff; Transportation; Weapons, Drugs, Smoking Policy

-The staff at our camps are selected for their interest and ability to work with young people, to teach and share skills, their willingness to be part of a team and their commitment to the values of honesty, respect, caring and responsibility.
-All staff are at least 18 years of age or have graduated high school.
-Criminal Background and Sexual Offender checks (C.O.R.I. & S.O.R.I.) are conducted on all camp staff.
-(In order to comply with the MA Dept. of Public Health and to be licensed by the local Board of Health, we inform you that you have the right to request proof of background checks, camp health care policies, discipline policies, as well as policies for filing grievances).
+Our camp staff are selected for their interest and ability to work with young people, to teach and share skills, willingness to be part of a team, and commitment to the values of honesty, respect, caring and responsibility.
+All staff are at least 18 years of age or are high school graduates.
+Criminal background and sexual offender checks (C.O.R.I. and S.O.R.I.) are conducted on all camp staff.
+To comply with the Massachusetts Department of Public Health and to be licensed by the local board of health, we inform you that you have the right to request proof of background checks, camp health care policies, discipline policies, as well as policies for filing grievances.

-Day Camp transportation is included in the cost of camp.
-Bus stop location details will be included in the Camp guide as well as your camp confirmation packet.
-Bus service to Resident Camps will run from Boston, Braintree and Burlington for $50 each way.
-Parents who register for the bus and then cancel must give 7 days notice to receive a refund of bus fees.
+Transportation is included in the cost of day camp.
+Bus stop location details are included in the camp brochure and in your camp confirmation packet.
+Bus service to resident camps will run from Boston, Braintree and Burlington for $50 each way.
+Cancellation of bus registration by parents must be given seven days prior to the pickup date to receive a refund of bus fees.
 Buses may be cancelled by GSEM due to insufficient enrollment.

 Weapons, Drugs and Smoking Policy

-Campers and staff are not permitted to bring drugs, alcohol, pets, tobacco products, or weapons of any kind to camp (e.g. Swiss army knives, scissors, etc).
-Prescription medication should arrive in it’s original container with the appropriate campers name and be turned over to the bus monitor or health supervisor upon arrival at camp.
+Campers and staff are not permitted to bring drugs, alcohol, pets, tobacco products, or weapons of any kind (e.g., Swiss army knives, scissors, etc.) to camp.
+Prescription medication should arrive in its original container with the camper's name and be turned over to the bus monitor or health supervisor upon arrival at camp.